Home > Business > Logistics purchasing > Responsible purchasing: a performance driver for companies

 So we need to develop an ESG strategy for our business sector and our customer base.
 The aim?
 To stand out from the competition and create new competitive advantages.

 Making your carbon footprint is the first step.
 This enables the main GHG emission factors to be identified and an action plan to be drawn up to reduce them in the medium term.
 In this way, buyers can promote suppliers who have made the most progress in reducing GHG emissions.
-More specifically, in the context of the development of a new product with aeco-design.
+More specifically, as part of the development of a new product with aeco-design.

 Another example: buy solidarity.
 Purchasing from the disabled sector or the social inclusion sector is responsible purchasing.
 It improves a company's social footprint in two ways.
 On the one hand, they encourage the employment of people who are far from the mainstream.
 Secondly, they often have a local impact, as they are carried out in the company's or customer's area.